FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #6
-As a user I want to be able to edit the given rating to a conference
+As a user I want to be able to edit the given rating to a talk

 ### User interface mockup
 [a introduzir]

 ### Scenery
-* Edit rating of a conference
+* Edit rating of a talk
-* **Given:** A conference that I have rated
+* **Given:** A talk that I have rated
 * **When:** I tap “edit rating” button
 * **Then:** I can modify the initial rating